StamusNetworks/suricata-4-analysts/source/practical-rules-writing.rst

 Replay with only your rules file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To speed up the writing of a rule, you need tests to be fast.
-The -S flag is here to help
+The -S flag is here to help.
-as Suricata will only load the rules in the file provided after the option.
+Suricata will only load the rules in the file provided after the option.
 As a result, the run
-will be a few seconds instead of 30 seconds or more if Suricata needs to build a complete
+will take only a few seconds instead of 30 seconds or more if Suricata needs to build a complete
 detection engine.

 With this option, the testing process becomes ::